 As futuristic sounding as it is, lasers are being used to help patients manage their back pain.
-This new therapy is now offered at SOHMA Integrative Medicine of Long Beach and Lakewood.
+This new therapy is now offered at SOHMA Integrative Medicine of Long Beach.
 We use Erchonia’s FX 635 laser which has resulted in a 72% success rate in their clinical trial.
 In May of 2018 the FDA cleared this medical device for use in helping patience reduce pain and accelerate the natural healing abilities of the body.

 When treated with laser therapy, the skin is exposed to light particles.
 Which are absorbed by the cell’s mitochondria triggering the production of a natural occurring chemical called adenosine triphosphate.
 Adenosine triphosphate is in charge of fueling the body’s cellular processes.
 By increasing production of adenosine triphosphate the body’s blood circulation may improve and speed up our natural healing abilities.
 The cells exposed to the lasers remain unharmed throughout the therapy, and return to their normal processes afterwards.

 While a new form of alternative pain relief, laser therapy is considered a viable treatment option for people who are looking to manage their back pain while avoiding drugs and surgeries.